Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift fluctuations: Datasets

 \subsection{The Quaia QSO catalog}

-Quaia \citep{Storey_Fisher_2024} is a QSO catalog constructed from the Gaia DR3 quasar candidates sample and unWISE \citep{Schlafly_2019} infrared data.
-It is an all-sky catalog that covers the largest volume of any existing spectroscopic quasar sample.
-The full sample, with $G < 20.5$ limiting magnitude, contains 1,295,502 sources, while there is also a cleaner version with $G < 20.0$ limiting magnitude and 755,850 quasars.
-The spectro-photometric redshifts in the catalog are improved by training a k-nearest neighbors model on SDSS redshifts, achieving estimates on the $G < 20.0$ sample with only $\sim10\%$ catastrophic redshift errors such that $\lvert \Delta z/(1+z)\rvert > 0.1$.
-In our case, we use the $G < 20.5$ sample, for which $\sim70\%$ of the sources agree to $\lvert \Delta z/(1+z)\rvert < 0.1$ and $\sim$62\% to $\lvert \Delta z/(1+z)\rvert < 0.01$.
+Quaia \citep{Storey_Fisher_2024} is a QSO catalog constructed from the Gaia DR3 QSO candidates sample and unWISE \citep{Schlafly_2019} infrared data.
+It is an all-sky catalog that covers the largest volume of any existing spectroscopic QSO sample.
+The full sample, with $G < 20.5$ limiting magnitude, contains 1,295,502 sources.
+A cleaner version exists with a $G < 20.0$ limiting magnitude and 755,850 QSOs.
+The spectro-photometric redshifts in the catalog were improved by training a k-nearest neighbors model on SDSS redshifts, achieving estimates on the $G < 20.0$ sample with only $\sim10\%$ catastrophic redshift errors, such that $\lvert \Delta z/(1+z)\rvert > 0.1$.
+In our case, we used the $G < 20.5$ sample, for which $\sim70\%$ of the sources agree to $\lvert \Delta z/(1+z)\rvert < 0.1$ and $\sim$62\% to $\lvert \Delta z/(1+z)\rvert < 0.01$.